PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - `6be406ec` shares that exact normalization prefix with a dedicated indexed tencoder residual-gate owner, makes the complete dual- branch rewrite transactional, and keeps compatibility bridges topological;
-- the current checkpoint moves the adjacent Squeeze/unary/BatchMatMul layout rewrite to an indexed owner with explicit axis-to-adjoint semantics.
+- `2202bd0d` moves the adjacent Squeeze/unary/BatchMatMul layout rewrite to an indexed owner with explicit axis-to-adjoint semantics;
+- the current checkpoint moves the decoder deconvolution-input adapter to a complete indexed matrix/layout/constant transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain